dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/simplified-document-normalizer-settings.md

 ### scaleDownThreshold

-Defines the scale down threshold.
-If the image size is larger than the scale down threshold, the image is scaled down by half.
+If the original image size is quite large, then the `scaledownThreshold` can be used to shrink the image and speed up the processing.
+If the shorter edge size is larger than the defined scale down threshold, the library will calculate the required width and height of the image and shrink it to that size before moving forward in the process.

 ```java
 int scaleDownThreshold;